paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-033-examination-selection-and-placement.md

 (2) who does not satisfactorily complete the probationary period under subsection (a)(2) of this section, shall be returned to a position of no lower grade and pay than the position from which the individual was transferred, assigned, or promoted.
 Nothing in this section prohibits an agency from taking an action against an individual serving a probationary period under subsection (a)(2) of this section for cause unrelated to supervisory or managerial performance.

-**(c)** Subsections (a) and (b) of this section shall not apply with respect to appointments in the Senior Executive Service or the Federal Bureau of Investigation and Drug Enforcement Administration Senior Executive Service.
+**(c)** Subsections (a) and (b) of this section shall not apply with respect to appointments in the Senior Executive Service or the Federal Bureau of Investigation and Drug Enforcement Administration Senior Executive Service, or any individual covered by [section 1599e of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section1599e&num=0&edition=prelim).

 ### Statutory Notes